-ON-BOARD AIR COMPRESSOR SYSTEM
+PORTABLE AIR COMPRESSOR SYSTEM

-The on-board air compressor system is an optionally installed feature which allows you to air up tires and can be used to blow compressed air (air blower nozzle not included).
-The system includes air hose, tire chuck with built-in pressure gauge, air compressor pump and air reserve tank.
+The portable air compressor system allows you to air up tires and can be used to blow compressed air.
+The system includes air hose, tire chuck with built-in pressure gauge, air compressor pump and misc. fittings.
+The air compressor pump is equipped with an air filter that must be inspected or replaced periodically to ensure that is does not become clogged with dust and/or debris.
 See additional literature supplied in your owner information packet.